-The Quest for a First Century Faith
+Introduction: The Quest for a First Century Faith

 This site documents one protestant Christian’s careful investigation into the doctrine of the Trinity.
 The goal is simple: to distinguish Biblical truth from church tradition wherever the two may diverge, in order to align as closely as possible with the faith of the first century church.
-It thus explores challenging questions that have tugged at the minds of many believers:

-But from a protestant perspective, the Reformation cautions us that a doctrine can be both longstanding and widespread, yet still be incorrect.
+But from a protestant perspective, the 16th century reformation cautions us that a doctrine can be both longstanding and widespread, yet still be incorrect.
 This was the contention of Martin Luther’s fellow reformer Michael Servetus.
 He wrote a book entitled On the Errors of the Trinity and was later burned at the stake for it – a fate Luther himself narrowly avoided after being branded a heretic in the wake of his own protests.

 - Charles Ryrie, Basic Theology: A Popular Systematic Guide to Understanding Biblical Truth, p.
 60. ↵